William C. Shiel Jr., MD, FACP, FACR

-- Amyloidosis is a disorder resulting from abnormal protein (amyloid) deposits in body tissues.
+- Amyloidosis is a disease that is a consequence of abnormal protein (amyloid) deposits in body tissues.

 - Amyloidosis can occur as an isolated disease or as a result of another illness.

 - Symptoms in patients with amyloidosis result from abnormal functioning of the particular organs affected.

 - Diagnosis of amyloidosis is made with a biopsy of involved tissue.